UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy.md

 For questions concerning accounts and access to [Rackham](rackham.md) and [Snowy](snowy.md), please contact [UPPMAX support](../support.md).

-Note that the machine you arrive at when logged in is only a so called login node, where you can do various smaller tasks.
+Note that the machine you arrive at when logged in, is only a so called [login node](../cluster_guides/login_node.md), where you can do various smaller tasks.
 We have [some limits](../cluster_guides/login_node_restrictions.md) in place that restricts your usage.
 For larger tasks you should use our batch system that pushes your jobs onto other machines within the cluster.